On this page

 Try the following terms in the Subject section of the Catalogue using Browse Search.
 Note that these same terms can be used in other library catalogues (such as Vancouver Public Library and Burnaby Public Library) as well.

-For books that tell you about employment prospects and the skills and qualifications which are necessary for specific occupations, try the following subject terms in our Catalogue: Occupations, Professions, or search for the name of an occupation or profession followed by "vocational guidance."
+For books that tell you about employment prospects and the skills and qualifications which are necessary for specific occupations, try the following subject terms in our Catalogue: Occupations & Professions,

 A few resources you might want to start with: